-A retired academic, Prof. Shuch serves the nonprofit, membership-supported SETI League as Executive Director Emeritus (all work and no pay makes Jack a poor prof.), coordinating its science mission and delivering hundreds of Dr. SETI (R) presentations since 1994, to thousands of enthusiasts, in dozens of countries on six continents.
-(He'd like to make that a clean sweep, if ever he has an opportunity to lecture to the penguins.)
+A retired academic, Prof. Shuch serves the nonprofit, membership-supported SETI League as Executive Director Emeritus, coordinating its science mission and delivering hundreds of Dr. SETI (R) presentations since 1994, to thousands of enthusiasts, in dozens of countries on six continents.

 Alex Shvartsman is a writer, translator and anthologist.
 Over 100 of his short stories have appeared in Nature, Analog, Strange Horizons, IGMS, and many other 'zines and anthologies.
 He's the winner of 2014 WSFA Small Press Award for Short Fiction and the two-time finalist for the Canopus Award for Excellence in Interstellar Fiction.
-His latest collection, "The Golem of Deneb Seven and Other Stories" was published in 2018.
+His debut novel, Eridani's Crown, was published in 2019.

 Back after several years, Susan Shwartz's most recent books are a reprint of WHITE WING (with Shariann Lewitt , writing as Gordon Kendall) and THE SUBVERSIVE JOB HUNGER'S HAND BOOK.
 She is also responsible for HOSTILE TAKEOVER (Tor) and the VULCAN SOUL trilogy (with the late Josepha Sherman; SECOND CHANCES, a retelling of LORD JIM; a collection of short fiction called SUPPOSE THEY GAVE A PEACE and Other Stories, SHARDS OF EMPIRE (Tor) and CROSS AND CRESCENT (Tor), set in Byzantium; along with the STAR TREK novels (written with Josepha Sherman) VULCAN'S FORGE and VULCAN'S HEART.